Hansel Henson is a leading London Intellectual Property and Media law firm of solicitors.

 If you are thinking of using the word “easy” in relation to a business or product name, then you should think twice.
 Firstly, easyGroup may well write to you threatening trade mark infringement!
 Secondly, easyJet is well known and distinctive, and no business should seek to mimic the distinctive easyGroup get-up of orange and white, lower case ‘e’ and capitalised ‘J’ and Cooper Black font.
 Thirdly, because the name is so descriptive and very commonly used, you may find it will take a long time for it to become distinctive - consider opting for something less commonplace and descriptive.

-Sir Stelios has invested huge sums in easyGroup.
+Sir Stelios has invested huge sums in his easyGroup project.
 If you really must use ‘easy’, but want to reduce the chances of problems with easyGroup, avoid the elements included in their brand manual.

 Trade mark law is complicated and we are not going to explain it all here.
 However, the Government’s UK Intellectual Property Office has some good resources on its website.
 As with any branding advice, you are best advised to see a good solicitor or trade mark attorney.